Ask about discounts and special offers. Wristband must be worn on your wrist. Only available April 14 & 15, 2023.

 Built in 1843, houses rare collection of antiques

-We are working with #visitsavannah at the Savannah Chamber of Commerce and as members of the chamber we encourage you to find your stay by using this comprehensive Visit Savannah Guide.
+We work with #visitsavannah at the Savannah Chamber of Commerce and as members of the chamber we encourage you to find your stay by using this comprehensive Visit Savannah Guide.
 When you get to the calendar of events you will see the NOGS Tour of Hidden Gardens featured in April.
 We have added the Plan Your Visit page to assist visitors coming from outside of the Savannah area.
 The word has spread and the desire to visit Savannah, the hostess city is growing.
 Many want to combine a fascination for history with a love of gardens.
 The Garden Club of Savannah, established in 1927 has a 40+ year tradition of providing an annual self-guided walking tours and serving Tea with traditional southern hospitality.
 Our members look forward to preparing and serving each one of you.
 Net proceeds fund local grants for education and garden beautification.

 Currently, the Tea is hosted in the Green-Meldrim House most notable for the period it became Sherman’s Headquarters.
 It’s a magnificent home that exudes history, and invites guests to share in the beauty inside.
 Our members design flower arrangements for each room making the Tea a truly elegant, memorable experience.
 Light finger sandwiches are served on silver platters too!
 This is sure to become one of your most cherished memories for years to come.
 The Tea takes place in the afternoon.
 Years ago we served hot tea, but honestly, iced tea is a welcome sight on a warm Savannah day.